 - Bachelor of Arts (BA)

-Through courses, events, and study abroad opportunities, Hispanic studies exposes students to all things Spanish, Latin American, and Latinx, including literature, history, film, folklore, language, and culture.
+Through courses, events, and study abroad opportunities, we expose Hispanic studies majors to all things Spanish, Latin American, and Latinx, including literature, history, film, folklore, language, and culture.

 Why Study Hispanic Studies at Oberlin?